acjeter/cse15l-lab-reports/lab-report-3.md

 Overall, the `grep` `-r` command-line option is extremely useful for finding and listing specific patterns in directories and their subdirectories.
 Here, the command searches for the pattern in all files within the directory path that I specified, which was simply technical/ for the first command, and more restrictively technical/biomed/ for the second command.

-### The `grep -v` Command-Line Modifier.
+### The `grep -v` Command-Line Modifier | Find Everything But This
 According to ChatGPT's response to my question in the introduction, another command-line modifier is `-v`.
-"The `-v` or `--invert-match` option inverts the match, i.e., it selects lines that **do not** match the specified pattern.
+> The `-v` or `--invert-match` option inverts the match, i.e., it selects lines that **do not** match the specified pattern.
 This is useful when you want to find lines that do not contain a certain pattern.
-For example, to find all lines in a file that do not contain the word "example," you can use the following command:"
+For example, to find all lines in a file that do not contain the word "example," you can use the following command:
 ```
 grep -v "example" file.txt
 ```